-- Recordings made by the CAMM: more than 1000 recordings
+- Recordings made as part of archiving of activities taking place at the CAMM: more than 2600 recordings

-The holding contains the following formats: 78 rpm double sided records/ vinyl 33 and 45 rpm records / cassette tapes/DAT/CDA/DVD/video tapes/magnetic tapes.
+The holding features the following formats: 78 rpm double sided records/ vinyl 33 and 45 rpm records / cassette tapes/DAT/CDA/DVD/video tapes/magnetic tapes and digital files.

-The National Sound Archive’s holdings consist of recordings from various geographical origins including, Tunisia, the Maghreb, non Maghrebi Arab, Mediterranean and various others.
+The National Sound Archive’s holdings consist of recordings from various geographical origins with an emphasis on Tunisia, the Maghreb, non Maghrebi Arab countries, Mediterranean countries and various other countries

-- The personal collection of Dr Salah El Mehdi, an outstanding figure on the Tunisian musical scene throughout the twentieth century.
-This collection contains 1460 records of Arab, oriental and western music in different formats (LP records, singles and a few 78’s).
+- The personal collection of Dr. Salah El Mehdi (1925-2014), an outstanding figure of the Tunisian musical scene throughout the twentieth century.
+This collection contains 1460 records of Arab, oriental, African and western music in different formats (LP records, singles and a few 78’s).

-The CAMM encourages people with collections of musical sound recordings to donate them to the National Sound Archive.
-Any recordings on records, tape and cassettes; audiovisual documents with a historical value; publications (books, monographs, reference books and theses) devoted to music; any object (sound reproducing equipment, posters, curiosities) will be gladly accepted by the Sound Archive on the understanding that the physical integrity of all collections donated will be preserved.
+The CAMM encourages holders of collections of musical sound recordings with a historical value, either published or unpublished, to donate them to the TNS.
+Any audiovisual documents; publications (books, monographs, reference books and theses papers) devoted to music, any object (sound reproducing equipment, posters, curiosities) will be gladly accepted by the TNS on the understanding that the physical integrity of all collections donated will be preserved.